 There are many people out there that have the training and qualifications to help you on your healing journey.
 It’s time to get some support and beat bloating for good!

-If you want something self-guided, we offer a 12-week program called Gut Shift to help you heal your gut and address the dietary aspects of gut healing.
-Created by our founder and master naturopath Katherine Maslen, Gut Shift covers the 12 pillars to gut healing in a supportive online environment.
+If you want something self-guided, we offer an 8-week program called Heal Your Gut to help you heal your gut and address the dietary aspects of gut healing.
+Created by our founder and master naturopath Katherine Maslen, Heal Your Gut covers the 8 pillars to gut healing in a supportive online environment.
 Learn more about the program here.